ohtsukalab/Weather-Control-by-InitCond/README.md

  - init_00000101-000000.000_org.pe000000.nc, init_00000101-000000.000_org.pe000001.nc : Nominal initial conditions for the warm bubble experiment (1 process in x direction and 2 processes in y direction)
  - history_org.pe000000.nc, history_org.pe000001.nc : Nominal history files for the warm bubble experiment

 SCALE-RM is a regional atmospheric model using the SCALE library.
 For details on SCALE and SCALE-RM, refer to the [SCLAE home page](https://scale.riken.jp/) or [GitHub](https://github.com/scale-met/scale).
 The M files in this repository are developed with SCALE Ver.
 5.4.5.
-The user's guide of SCALE Ver.
+The users guide of SCALE Ver.
 5.4.5 is available [here](https://scale.riken.jp/archives/scale_users_guide_En.v5.4.5.pdf).

 ## Requirement
- - Matlab with
+ - Matlab with Optimization Toolbox
- - scale-rm
+ - scale-rm (Warm Buble Experiment in Section 3.1 of SCALE Users Guide)

 ## Setup
 ```
 git clone https://github.com/ohtsukalab/Precipitation-Regulation --recursive
 ```

+## License
+MIT

+## Copyright
+Toshiyuki Ohtsuka, 2024